caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 ### Whoop Practice

 It takes a lot of practice to get good at noticing when introspection will help.
 Just being able to notice opportunities is a huge step forward.
 Whenever you get into this "whoop state" I want you to congratulate yourself.
 You'll get better and better the more you do this.
 Be patient with yourself in the meantime.

-### Post-hoc Rationalization

-When my brother didn’t close the door, my mom stopped to introspect for a moment.
-If she hadn’t, she might have might have explained her behavior in an unsatisfying, inaccurate way called a "post-hoc rationalization".
-Some blatant examples: “he always does that!” (even if he hasn’t done it much) or “he’s going to let all the heat out!” (even if the heat wasn’t on).
-Post-hoc rationalization can happen during stressful or non-stressful situations -- anytime.

-Post-hoc means “after the fact”.
-We often experience a gut reaction first (inner brain), and then afterwards attempt to explain our thoughts and feelings quickly (outer brain).
-Often the quick attempt at explaining it is inaccurate or incomplete.
-This could cause internal conflict for yourself, or conflict with others.

-Just because the explanation is inaccurate doesn’t mean the gut reaction isn't based on something real.
-By spending time processing you may be able to come up with a fuller, more satisfying explanation for yourself and for others.
-When you find yourself experiencing this, consider taking a moment to introspect.
-Whoop!

 ### When not to control your thoughts?